-- The first telephone exchange is opened in Jersey by the National Telephone Company.
+First of all, the first telephone exchange is opened in Jersey by the National Telephone Company.

-- The Jersey exchange network is taken over by the British Post Office.
+The Jersey exchange network is taken over by the British Post Office.

-- The first Central Battery exchange is built in Minden Place.
+Consequently, the first Central Battery exchange is built in Minden Place.

 - During the occupation the number of connected customers falls by 2,000 due to residents leaving the islands and the occupation forces requisitioning lines.

 The number of customers increases to almost 10,000 which results in an average of 130,000 local calls per week.